 As of and for the Year Ended December 31,

-200 19 2008

-(In Thousa nds)
+(In thousands) 2009 200

-Balance at Beginning of Year \$ -\$ 107,100
+Balance at Beginning of Year \$

-Acquired Goodwill 293
+Acquired Goodwill - 29

-Impairment Loss on Goodwill (107,393)
+Impairment Loss on Goodwill - (107,39

-Balance at End of Year \$ - \$
+Balance at End of Year \$ \$

 Impairment Loss on Goodwill

 During our assessments of goodwill during the second quarter of 2008 and the fourth quarter of 2007, we concluded that we had an impairment of goodwill based on the decline in the market value of our common stock, which we believe reflects, in part, recent turmoil in the financial markets that has adversely affected the market value of the common stock of many banks.
 The fair value was determined based on a weighted distribution of values derived from three different approaches: market approach, market capitalization approach, and income approach.
 Based on these assessments, we concluded that the related goodwill was impaired and \$107.4 million and \$102.9 million was required to be expensed as a non-cash charge to continuing operations during the second quarter of 2008 and the fourth quarter of 2007, respectively.
 At December 31, 2009, we had no remaining goodwill recorded on our balance sheet.